Episode 17: Building the World’s Largest Renal Genomic Registry with Dr. Frank Maddux

 Brad Puffer: Well, Dr. Maddux, when we think about the genetic markers, I think most people may think about oncology or cancer.
-And how genetic markers have become really important to identify what drives that cancer or mutation, and how we better treat it?
+And how genetic markers have become really important to identify what drives that cancer or mutation, and how we better treat it.
 There are some incredible examples in the oncology field, correct?

 Dr. Frank Maddux: There are numerous examples.
 And many people are well aware of them just even in the public airways today.
 You can see people referencing the genetic makeup of certain tumors and cancers that yield the opportunity to take certain medicines that have been shown to work better.
-And metastatic breast cancer is a good example of that where when you look at the combination of tumor markers and the makeup of particular tumors at the molecular level, there particular treatment programs and a variety of medication profiles that work very well for certain specific subpopulations of patients.
+And metastatic breast cancer is a good example of that when you look at the combination of tumor markers and the makeup of particular tumors at the molecular level.
+There are particular treatment programs and a variety of medication profiles that work very well for certain specific subpopulations of patients.
 So we've seen that in oncology.

-And oncology, we've also seen that there is a routine use of trying to make sure patients are well aware of clinical research trials that may be available to them because of the specific nature of the type of cancer that they have.
+In oncology, we've also seen that there is a routine use of trying to make sure patients are well aware of clinical research trials that may be available to them because of the specific nature of the type of cancer that they have.
 And that doesn't exist to the same extent in nephrology today.
 My hope would be is that this process of generating more interest in the science and research of kidney injury may offer the opportunity for us to move closer as a field towards being able to offer clinical research protocols to patients with particular types of kidney injury mechanisms that are defined by this precision type of process.

-This will take years to probably fully untangle.
-But it offers the chance for us to become somewhat more like the way oncology that has developed a much more precise approach towards the care that they give to the diseases that cause cancer.
+This will take years to fully untangle.
+But it offers the chance for us to become somewhat more like the way oncology has developed a much more precise approach towards the care that they give to the diseases that cause cancer.

 Brad Puffer: Some people may say, well, kidneys are very different than a cancer or a mutation that is driving in the body.
 How would you describe what you're hoping to get out of these genetic markers for kidneys?
 Are there already some indications that there are genetic markers that we really should be paying more attention to?

-Dr. Frank Maddux: It's well known that there are a number of kidney diseases that there are clearly genetic markers.
+Dr. Frank Maddux: It's well known that there are a number of kidney diseases that are clearly genetic markers.
 So we see genetic traits and genetic markers and polycystic kidney disease.
-We see genetic markers and mechanisms of injury and disease states now that are some are more common like diabetic kidney disease.
+We see genetic markers and mechanisms of injury and disease states now that are more common like diabetic kidney disease.
 We see some that are in more rare diseases like a disorder today called focal segmental glomerular sclerosis.